-Our Deathrattle Rogue deck list guide features the best Rastakhan deck list for Season 60 of Hearthstone (March 2019).
+Our Deathrattle Rogue deck list guide features the best Rise of Shadows deck list for Season 62 of Hearthstone (May 2019).
 Our Deathrattle Rogue guide also contains Mulligan advice, card combos and strategy tips.

 The latest version of our Deathrattle Rogue guide also includes an overview of the general strategy behind the deck, as well as a breakdown of the combos it contains.
 We've also added in some Mulligan advice, which should help you get off to the best start in your games.